betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Nice Mocks and Strict Mocks ##

-If a mock strategy has no `EXPECT_CALL` spec but is called, Google Mock will print a warning about the "uninteresting call".
+If a mock schedulingStrategy has no `EXPECT_CALL` spec but is called, Google Mock will print a warning about the "uninteresting call".
 The rationale is:

   * New methods may be added to an interface after a test is written.
-We shouldn't fail a test just because a strategy it doesn't know about is called.
+We shouldn't fail a test just because a schedulingStrategy it doesn't know about is called.
   * However, this may also mean there's a bug in the test, so Google Mock shouldn't be silent either.
 If the user believes these calls are harmless, he can add an `EXPECT_CALL()` to suppress the warning.

 However, sometimes you may want to suppress all "uninteresting call"